PETITION “I’M A PET TOO”

 1. The regions regulate with their own law, within six months from the date of entry into force of this law, the establishment of the canine and burial register in the municipalities or local health units, as well as the procedures for enrollment in this registry for the issue to the owner or holder of the identification code of the dog and the rabbit, to be inoculated by subcutaneous microchip.

-ART.4 POWERS OF THE MUNICIPALITIES
+ART.4 MUNICIPALITIES JURISDICTION

 The paragraph 2 is amended with the following paragraph: